 Threading through these collected pieces is an explicit concern for the meaning of social, political and technical-material interactions in space - historic, contemporary and future.
 Together they open up important debates in human-animal relations and the technologies and materials which connect and disconnect the very different acting capacities of people and animals.
 In their own different findings and datasets, they demonstrate that these are not abstract questions because they are often mediated through organised and scientific settings – the laboratory, the farm-yard and milking parlour, the clinic, the aquarium.
 We may not see power, as such, but we can certainly perceive its effects in the structures, languages and disciplines of such settings.
 Hence, the issue provides valuable scaffolding to situate and explain how human and nonhuman bodies meet, interact, become close or repel one another and, more pressingly, how the knowledge and security of lived subject positions gain powerful ascendancy in – and through - organised science.

 [Insert Figure 1 about here] The important questions raised by these articles are far from resolved, however, and further scholarship is needed if we are to map and understand the plethora of commercial, scientific and organised meetings between the species.
-Not only would this enable us to better explain the most mundane of everyday examples (such as the ethnographic vignette provided at the outset – the ‘attacker’ from which is pictured above), but it would also supply analytic traction for moving forward on one of the biggest global challenges of the present age: how we (humans) should behave towards nonhumans and their habitats.
+Not only would this enable us to better explain the most mundane of everyday examples (such as the ethnographic vignette provided at the outset – the “attacker” from which is pictured in Figure 1), but it would also supply analytic traction for moving forward on one of the biggest global challenges of the present age: how we (humans) should behave towards nonhumans and their habitats.
 There is no shortage of opinion on this most wicked of wicked problems, but there is a shortage of critical analysis, theoretical innovation and thickly descriptive empirical data.

 This volume is a provocation, then, for a contemporary time period in which there are competing interests, mediated through increasingly complex socio-technical materials and subject to intense politics and activism.
 It turns a dark mirror upon the myth of value-free knowledge production and prompts us to remain critical and curious about how oppositional forces such as freedom and captivity, wildness and cultivation are managed through scientific methodologies and ways of seeing.
 Shooting to the heart of this quandary, these collected articles give us the theoretical and empirical frameworks to build understanding and, above all, to help navigate our own epistemological and ontological limits; the frustrations that human knowledges are restricted by our distinct species characteristics; our situation in historical time and the scientific technologies and methods that we hold dear.
 They also remind us that things can change.